The red Toy Poodle is a variation of the better known apricot or brown Toy Poodle.

 Red Toy Poodles carry the Rufus gene, which changes the appearance of an apricot or brown coat.

 Underneath, they are the same fabulous dog as a Poodle of any other color.

 But red Toy Poodles remain rare, and that’s because of the special way their color is inherited.

 Introducing the Red Toy Poodle

-This rare colored pup has many people falling head over heels in love.
-Does this unique and stunning coat color have any coloration on the breed’s health or temperament?
+Perhaps one of the reasons this rare colored pup has many people falling head over heels in love.

 So, how do you navigate between rumor and fact?
 Don’t worry.
 We are here to help!

 Let’s learn all about the red Toy Poodle!

 The red Toy Poodle is a purebred Poodle with a red coat.